-The study concluded that introduction of high yielding varieties and cereal-legume intercropping systems as components of the integrated watershed progarms can indeed help improve the welfare of smallholder farmers by increasing their incomes and also enhancing the sustainability of the natural resources up on which their livelihoods depend.
-It also stimulates sustainable intensification of crop production in the semi-arid villages by controlling soil erosion and nutrient mining through investments in soil and water conservation and adoption of better land use patterns at the landscape level.
-This underscores the importance of developing high-yield and drought tolerant HYVs of dryland crops, which are also resistant to pests and diseases.
+The study concluded that introduction of high-yielding varieties and cereal-legume intercropping systems as component of integrated watershed programs can indeed help to improve the welfare of smallholder farmers by increasing their incomes and also enhancing the sustainability of the natural resources upon which their livelihoods depend.
+It also stimulates sustainable intensification of crop production in the semi-arid villages by controlling soil erosion and nutrient mining through the investments in soil and water conservation and adoption of better land-use patterns at the landscape level.
+This undescores the importance of developing high-yielding and drought tolerant dryland crops, which are also resistant to pests and diseases.
 The increase in irrigated area under cotton, vegetables and sunflower due to the availability of water from community and in situ soil and water conservation in the watershed contributed to the significant growth in the income of the farmers.
-The level of soil erosion and nutrient mining in the watershed however increased because of the increase in the area under the erosive and nutrient mining crops.
+The level of soil erosion and nutrient mining in the watershed, however, increased because of the increase in the area under the erosive and nutrient mining crops.
 This suggests the need to promote inter-linked interventions when important trade-offs exist between economic and sustainability outcomes.
-Irrigation can also help improve food security and household incomes through improvements in fodder production that create complementarities with livestock production that will increase manure availability for soil fertility management .
-The results clearly indicated that care should be taken while developing and promoting technologies for watershed development to avoid conflicting technologies and enhance synergies between different interventions.
+Irrigation can also help to improve food security and household income through improvements in fodder production that create complementarities with livestock production that will increase manure availability for soil fertility management.
+The results clearly indicated that care should be taken while developing and promoting technologies for watershed development to avoid conflicting technologies and enhancing synergies between differnt intervensions.